-- To make the bulgogi marinade, add 4 Tbsp soy sauce, 2 Tbsp sesame oil, and 3 Tbsp brown sugar, and crush 8 cloves garlic (or minced garlic) in a large bowl.
+- For the bulgogi marinade, add to a large bowl 4 Tbsp Korean soy sauce, 2 Tbsp toasted sesame oil, 3 Tbsp brown sugar, and 8 cloves garlic (crushed or minced).

-- Add freshly ground black pepper and mix all together.
+- Add freshly ground black pepper and mix it all together.

-- Cut the onion into thin slices and cut the green onion into 2 inch (5 cm) pieces and then cut in half lengthwise.
+- Cut ½ onion into thin slices and cut 3 green onions/scallions into 2-inch (5-cm) pieces and then cut in half lengthwise.

-- Using a peeler, peel some carrot (or slice thinly).
-Add the onion, green onions, carrot in the marinade and mix all together.
+- Using a peeler, peel 4 inch carrot into thin strips (or slice thinly).
+Add the onion, green onions, and carrot to the marinade, and mix all together.

-- Add the meat in the marinade, separating each slices.
-Mix all together to coat with the marinade.
-I wear plastic gloves so I can mix thoroughly with my hands.
+- Add 1½ lb thinly sliced beef (chuck or ribeye) to the marinade, separating each slice.
+Mix it all together to coat with the marinade.
+I wear plastic gloves so I can mix them thoroughly.

-- In a large skillet (I use a cast iron grill pan here), heat 1 Tbsp sesame oil over medium high heat.
+- In a large skillet (I use a cast iron grill pan here), heat 1 Tbsp toasted sesame oil on medium high.

 - Cook the marinated meat in a single layer until cooked through, about 5 minutes.
-Transfer the meat to the plate and sprinkle with sesame seeds.
+Transfer the meat to the plate and sprinkle with ½ Tbsp toasted white sesame seeds.